SwathiRavi28/MovieApp/README.md

 # Movie Listing App

-**Movie Listing App made with HTML,CSS and Javascript.**
+- **Movie Listing App made with HTML,CSS and Javascript.**

 [Live Site](https://app.netlify.com/sites/movieposter-listing-app/overview)

-## About
+## Implementation Highlights

-Movie Listing App made with HTML,CSS and Javascript which fetches movie data of over 30 thousand movies from Tmdb api.
+- Movie Listing App made with HTML,CSS and Javascript which fetches movie data of over 30 thousand movies from Tmdb api.
-Features include a global searchbar,Filter and Sort.
+- Features include a global searchbar,Filter and Sort.

 ## User Stories
 - Users will be directed to the homepage on the very first page load.